-Our results confirm previous field observations of tansy aphids that showed a beneficial effect of tansy plants in terpenoid chemotype class 2 (with camphor as dominating compound; Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016); Clancy, Zytynska, Senft, Weisser and Schnitzler (2016) could show that under natural conditions colonisation by winged aphids in the early part of the season was more likely on chemotype class 2 (43% probability of early aphid colonisation) than on plants from chemotype class 4 (17%) containing (Z)-β-terpineol and/or eucalyptol (syn.
+Our results confirm previous field observations of tansy aphids that showed a beneficial effect of tansy plants in terpenoid chemotype class 2 (with camphor as dominating compound; Clancy et al., 2016); Clancy et al. (2016) could show that under natural conditions colonisation by winged aphids in the early part of the season was more likely on chemotype class 2 (43% probability of early aphid colonisation) than on plants from chemotype class 4 (17%) containing (Z)- $\beta$ -terpineol and/or eucalyptol (syn.
 1,8 cineol) as dominating volatile terpenoids.
 As shown here, the mechanism underlying this could be the increased growth rate when feeding on these chemotypes that would inevitably lead to higher number of aphids within a short period of time, and thus enhance the chance of successfully establishing a colony in the field.
-However, whether this is driven by a reduced plant defence of chemotype class 2 against aphids, or other characteristics being beneficial for aphid population development (e.g. higher defence capability of aphids against predators or diseases, like fungal infections; e.g. Züst & Agrawal, 2017) remains to be elucidated in future experiments.
+However, whether this is driven by a reduced plant defence of chemotype class 2 against aphids or other characteristics being FIGURE 4 The tansy chemotype acts directly on all species in the community.
+Aphid population development parameters are directly affected by the associated species community (mutualistic ants and predators; arrow strength indicates strength of effect, "+" and "-" signs indicate positive or negative effects).
+Plant chemotype indirectly affected higher trophic levels via aphids through trait-mediated indirect effects (i.e., ants and predators) and density-mediated indirect effects (i.e., ants of the provides of the provi beneficial for aphid population development (e.g., higher defence capability of aphids against predators or diseases, like fungal infections; e.g., Züst & Agrawal, 2017) remains to be elucidated in future experiments.